-May ’22 is Veterinary Nurse Awareness Month, and I’ve been given the best news ever.
+May ’22 was Veterinary Nurse Awareness Month, and I was given the best news ever.

 I have been awarded recognition from the RCVS.
 Winning the RCVS International Award is incredible, humbling, and rewarding, and I’m over the moon.